a-nodi/CSED353/writeups/assn6.md

     - 2. default routing: prefix and length of prefix is 0

-    Forth, if the destination ip address and prefix matchs, perform longest prefix matching fifth, if the matched prefix exists, send datagram with matched route entry.
+    Forth, if the destination ip address and prefix matchs, perform longest prefix matching Fifth, if the matched prefix exists, send datagram with matched route entry.

 Implementation Challenges:
     Handling default route was challenging.